atom-haskell/atom-haskell-docs/content/installation/installing-binary-dependencies.md

 {{% /notice %}}

 {{% notice warning %}}
-On OSX, Atom can fail to set `PATH` correctly regardles.
+On OSX, Atom can fail to set `PATH` correctly regardless.
 {{% /notice %}}

 If Atom fails to find a required executable (such as `stylish-haskell`) you will